michaelgruczel/build-you-own-paas-conference-resources/README.md

 # build-you-own-paas-conference-resources
 resources and examples as appendis to the conference talk about builing your own PAAS

+## vagrant

+Vagrant provides the same, easy workflow regardless of your role as a developer, operator, or designer.
+It leverages a declarative configuration file which describes all your software requirements, packages, operating system configuration, users, and more.

+Development Environments
+Production Parity

+    $ vagrant up
+    $ vagrant ssh
+    $ cd /vagrant

 ## Terraform

 install Terraform: